Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

 \takeaway{ The function cold-start overheads for Azure Durable Functions (AzS and AzN) depend on the size of dynamic packages and models. }

-The \textit{function cold-start} is paid for the first time a function executes on a container due to loading the dependencies lazily (e.g., Python imports) and models into the memory.
-Fig.~\ref{fig:funcion-exec-coldstarts} shows the user-logic execution time with and without cold-starts for the Graph and Image workflows on AzN (AzS is shown in Appendix~\ref{app:cs}, Fig.~\ref{app:fig:funcion-exec-coldstarts}).
+The \textit{function cold-start} occurs when a function executes for the first time in a container, due to loading dependencies lazily (e.g., Python imports) and models into memory.
+Fig.~\ref{fig:funcion-exec-coldstarts} shows the user-logic execution time with and without cold-starts for the Graph and Image workflows on AzN \modc{(AzS is shown in Appendix~\ref{app:cs}, Fig.~\ref{app:fig:funcion-exec-coldstarts})}.
 PGRK shows a penalty with cold/warm-start times of $\approx1.1s/0.1s$ as it imports \textit{numpy} and \textit{networkx} packages (Fig.~\ref{fig:azv2-fn-exec:graph}).
 The other graph functions do not import these.
 The ML inferencing functions in the Image workflow load their ONNX models from disk and this ONNX session is retained for future warm-starts.
-In Fig.~\ref{fig:azv2-fn-exec:image}, RNET, ANET and MNET have cold-start execution times that are $0.38$--$1.43$~s ($142$--$400\%$) higher than a warm-start.
+In Fig.~\ref{fig:azv2-fn-exec:image}, RNET, ANET, and MNET have cold-start execution times that are $0.38$--$1.43$~s ($142$--$400\%$) higher than a warm-start.

 \takeaway{ Cold starts can impact workflow execution time in sequential workflows with cascading delays, but are less severe for workflows with parallel paths. }